|

 - SAOIRSE:

-Irish/Gaelic name meaning "freedom."
+Irish Gaelic name meaning "freedom."

-- SAPPHEIRE:
+- SAPHIRA

-word sappheiros, meaning "lapis lazuli; sapphire."
+word sappheiros, meaning "sapphire."

-- SAPPHIRA:
+- SAPPHIRA

 - SAPPHIRE:

-sapphire."
 This is a birthstone for the month of August.

-- SAPPHO:
+- SAPPHO

-Greek name, possibly derived from the word sappheiros, meaning
+(Σαπφώ): Greek name, possibly derived from the word sappheiros, meaning

 "lapis lazuli; sapphire."